-This research evaluated the risk genetic factors in the development of thrombosis and pulmonary thromboembolism; we tried to investigate the genetic causes involved in the development of this disease in northwestern region of Iran.
-In the present study, performed on healthy patients with thromboembolism, pulmonary the showed that the prevalence and frequency of mutations in this gene were similar to those in other populations, with a frequency of 6.3%; but the Heterozygosity of factor V Leiden was higher in the study population than in other studies.
+This research evaluated the risk genetic factors in the development of thrombosis and pulmonary thromboembolism; we tried to investigate the genetic causes involved in the development of this disease in the northwestern region of Iran.
+In the present study, performed healthy patients with pulmonary on thromboembolism, the data showed that the prevalence and frequency of mutations in this gene were similar to those in other populations, with a frequency of 6.3%; but the Heterozygosity of factor V Leiden was higher in the study population than in other studies.